Feature | Target |

 and target y

 .
 The output of a model will correspond to the target if they are correlated, and more closely match it with stronger correlation.
 If so, then we can ultimately use the features to predict the target.
-In the simplest setting, a correlation implies a relationship where x and y typically move up and down together (left plot) or they move in opposite directions where x goes up and y goes down (right plot).
+In the simplest setting, a correlation implies a relationship where x and y typically move up and down together (positive correlation) or they move in opposite directions where x goes up and y goes down (negative correlation).
+But it can also get more complicated than that (bottom right).

 Even with multiple features, or nonlinear feature-target relationships, where things are more difficult to interpret, we can stick to this general notion of correlation, or simply association, to help us understand how the features account for the target’s variability, or why it behaves the way it does.